matrix-org/synapse/README.rst

 Having done so, you can then use ``https://matrix.example.com`` (instead of ``https://matrix.example.com:8448``) as the "Custom server" when `Connecting to Synapse from a client`_.

-Please see `ACME setup`_ for details on reverse-proxying the federation port.

 Identity Servers